swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

   borrowing func f2(...) -> /* @dependsOn(self) */ NonescapableType
   mutating func f3(...) -> /* @dependsOn(self) */ NonescapableType

-  // Note: no lifetime dependency is inferred for a consuming method
+  // 🛑 Error: there is no valid lifetime dependency for
-  // on an `Escapable` type, since there is no legal option consuming func f4(...) -> NonescapableType
+  // a consuming method on an `Escapable` type consuming func f4(...) -> NonescapableType
 }